 During the first three years of residency, trainees rotate through all clinical subspecialties of radiology including pediatrics, emergency radiology, genitourinary, gastrointestinal, chest, musculoskeletal, vascular/interventional, neuroradiology, cardiovascular, mammography, ultrasound, body CT, fetal imaging, and body MRI.
 Residents spend the majority of time at Stanford Hospital and associated outpatient clinics, with additional rotations at the VA Palo Alto Health Care System and Lucile Packard Children’s Hospital.
 Our residents also rotate to the Santa Clara Valley Medical Center for rotations in mammography and emergency radiology.
 All residents have the opportunity to take a four-week subsidized elective at the Registry of Radiologic Pathology at the American Institute for Radiologic Pathology (AIRP) in Washington, D.C.

 We have continued to improve the core radiology clinical training experience in order to expand the ability of our fourth-year residents to experience early clinical subspecialization of their choice, including nontraditional pathways.
 Some residents have chosen to pursue early subspecialization in a single field such as neuroradiology or interventional radiology.
-Some have chosen to use this time to enhance several aspects of their clinical exposure, while others have included research endeavors, biodesign, and quality “mini” fellowships during their fourth year.
+Some have chosen to use this time to enhance several aspects of their clinical exposure, while others have included research endeavors, biodesign, leadership and quality “mini” fellowships during their fourth year.

 This year we look forward to our third year of recruitment into the Interventional Radiology residency, and have recently been approved by the ACGME to offer the Early Subspecialization in IR (ESIR) pathway as an option for our incoming diagnostic radiology residents, since many will not definitively know which path within the broad specialty of radiology they want to pursue so early in their training.